Aiding Children Together, Inc.

 SMYRNA HIRUSARA CENTER

-One of the newest and youngest members of the Smyrna Hirusara Center with her dedicated caregiver.
+A young member of the Smyrna Hirusara Center with her dedicated caregiver.

 Visiting the Center, it is clear that the children at the Smyrna Hirusara Center are happy, healthy, and thriving.